|Fri||17 Nov 17||Trafalgar School Bubbly Quiz|

 |Sun||26 Nov 17||Final deadline for Christmas Tree Festival entries|

-|Sun||16/17 Dec 17||St Laurence Christmas Tree Festival||Details|
+|Sun||16/17 Dec 17||St Laurence Christmas Tree Festival|

-With its population of just over 3,000, Downton today is a thriving community.
-It has its own schools, shops, pubs and businesses, village hall and recreation areas – including a football pitch, bowling green and leisure centre with a gym and tennis courts.
+Downton is a large ancient Wiltshire village situated 6 miles south of Salisbury, just outside the New Forest National park.
+It is a thriving community having its own schools, shops, pubs and businesses, village hall and recreation areas – including a football pitch, bowling green and leisure centre with a gym and tennis courts.
 There are over 20 clubs or societies and a popular village band.
 Every year the Cuckoo Fair attracts around 20,000 visitors to over 250 craft and other stalls, plus live music, dance and other entertainments.
 The village is also well known for its fishing, its award winning local brewery and as a centre for exploring the River Avon and New Forest.

 People have lived in the Downton area for over 7,000 years, and evidence of Iron Age, Roman and Saxon settlements has been found.
 Early Neolithic finds and the remains of a Roman Villa (including a fine mosaic)are in Salisbury Museum.